TITLE: Public Safety Communications Officer

 - Researches information for officers involved in field incidents regarding suspect wants and warrants and criminal history through internal department files, BANNER, and operation of LEDS, PPDS and NCIC.
 Provides pertinent information during in-progress situations.
 Utilizes Maxient computer system to obtain information on Students of Concern.

-- Maintains required department information/records including: computerized and/or hard copy logs of all phone and radio calls, all case numbers issued for reporting purposes, all walk-in traffic, all guest permits issued and all daily activity (e.g., criminal incidents, emergency messages delivered, motorist assists, Communications Center on/off duty times, alarm issues and other pertinent information).
+- Maintains required department information/records including: computerized and/or hard copy logs of all phone and radio calls, all case numbers issued for reporting purposes, all walk-in traffic and all daily activity (e.g., criminal incidents, emergency messages delivered, motorist assists, Communications Center on/off duty times, alarm issues and other pertinent information).

 - Creates and maintains case files for all new cases issued; issues case numbers utilizing designated software program(s).
 Maintains computer files of all reports.
 Distributes reports according to incident type and victimology to appropriate police jurisdictions, insurance companies, individuals and college departments.

-- Fields all walk-in traffic for Public Safety and Parking departments which may be of an emergency nature, minor medical assistance needed, request for general information, and parking related issues (e.g., complaints, requests for parking permit information, and issuance of parking guest passes).
+- Fields all walk-in traffic for Public Safety and Parking departments which may be of an emergency nature, minor medical assistance needed, request for general information, and parking related issues (e.g., complaints and requests for parking permit information).

 - Monitors the weather conditions for possible school closure through television, internet and radio reports; and conveys the information to the Director of Public Safety.